Minimum stationary values of sparse random directed graphs: Stationary distributions

 \subsection{The largest strongly connected component}

-For $\delta^+\geq 2$, whp there is a linear size \scc{} in \(\vecGn\)~\cite{cai2020,cooper2004}.
-We will first show that whp this component is attractive (and so unique), which implies that the simple random walk on $\vecGn$ has a unique stationary distribution whp.
+For $\delta^+\geq 2$, whp there is a linear size strongly connected component in \(\vecGn\)~\cite{cai2020,cooper2004}.
+We will first show that whp this component is the only one that is closed, which implies that the simple random walk on $\vecGn$ has a unique stationary distribution whp.